MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-integration-config-integration.md

 > You must have a product connector installed prior to beginning this procedure.
 Install the product connector according to the product connector vendor's installation instructions.

 ## Configure a subscription for a product connector

+To configure a subscription for a product connector, follow these steps:

 1. Sign in to the computer with an account that is a member of the Operations Manager Administrators user role.